 "The most successful syndicate there’s been.
 They’ve had an insane number of winners and successes at all levels - a terrific achievement from Middleham Park.
 They all do a great job and really have their head in the game."
-Oli Bell (speaking on Racing UK)
+Oli Bell.

 Group 1 Winners

 - Prize Money £327,648

 - 2016 Group 1 Gran Premio del Jockey Club, Milan

 - 2016 Group 3 Prix De Reux, Deauville

 - 2016 Listed Glasgow Stakes, Hamilton

 - 2016 Listed Feilden Stakes, Newmarket

 Our most recent high profile horse, he was purchased at the 2015 Tattersalls Craven Breeze-up Sale for 110,000 Guineas.
 This was an amount we had not spent on a horse before, but when Peter & Ross Doyle and Richard Hannon all agreed he was not for passing over, Tim’s own ‘fomo’ (the fear of missing out!) kicked in and he was added to our 2015 2-year-old Hannon string.

 One of the syndicate members remembers taking a call whilst on holiday in New York…”I think Tim had forgotten the time difference and when my phone rang, it was about 5am, but as I saw it was him, I knew I had to answer, as I had said I would be interested in another 2 year old!
 I am writing this almost 2 year's to the day and am looking at the race card from the St Leger on my wall and recalling some amazing memories from trips around Europe with him-who’d have thought!
 I still can’t quite believe I am a Group 1 winning owner, all with just 2.5% AND a healthy cheque to spend on new horses!
 He really has been an amazing horse to be involved with.”